DataDog/integrations-core/datadog_checks_dev/README.md

   compared to the master branch.

 Options:
   -b, --bench        Run only benchmarks
-  --every      Run every kind of test
+  -c, --cov          Measure code coverage
+  -m, --cov-missing  Show line numbers of statements that were not executed --cov-keep         Keep coverage reports
-  -h, --help   Show this message and exit.
+  -v, --verbose      Increase verbosity (can be used additively) -h, --help         Show this message and exit.
 ```

 ## Development